What Is HR Compliance [+ Free HR Audit Checklist]

 Record retention for payroll is extremely important, and your company must keep certain records under federal law.
 Your state may also require you to keep additional records relating to when you paid employees, how much you withheld from paychecks, and how many hours they worked during each pay period.

-Once you get to 50 full-time employees, you need to adhere to the Affordable Care Act (ACA) and the Family and Medical Leave Act (FMLA).
+If your business operates with 50 full-time equivalent (FTE) employees, you need to adhere to the Affordable Care Act (ACA) and the Family and Medical Leave Act (FMLA).
 Even if you have always offered benefits to your employees, hitting the 50 full-time employee mark makes it mandatory for your company.

-The ACA mandates that you must offer healthcare options to your employees.
+The ACA requires that you offer healthcare options to your employees.
 Administering healthcare benefits can be problematic for small businesses, especially those with inexperienced or overworked HR staff.
+Read more in our article about setting up employee benefits.

 Under the FMLA, you must provide unpaid leave to eligible employees.
 The FMLA covers employees out for the birth of a child, recovering from an injury, caring for a sick family member, and many other scenarios.
 Small businesses too often ignore the requirements of FMLA and mandate employees to use paid time off or sick leave or even terminate employees for being out of work for an FMLA-covered reason.
 These actions, even innocent mistakes, can lead to serious penalties and employee lawsuits.

 Your company’s employment practices can create problems for even the best-intentioned hiring managers.
-At the federal level, your small business must adhere to the Americans with Disabilities Act (ADA), the Age Discrimination in Employment Act (ADEA), the Equal Employment Opportunity Commission (EEOC), and Title VII of the Civil Rights Act of 1964.
-These federal laws affect small business hiring practices and prohibit discrimination in employment, starting from the job posting itself.
+Several federal laws affect small business hiring practices and prohibit discrimination in employment, starting from the job posting itself.

-You need to ensure that employees know the difference between questions that are illegal to ask in interviews and those questions that are just bad.
-Your hiring managers also need to know how to navigate a conversation when an employee says they’re pregnant or have a disability.
+Your employees need to know the difference between questions that are illegal to ask in interviews and those questions that are just bad.
+Your hiring managers also need to know how to navigate a conversation when an employee says they’re pregnant or have a disability

-Especially given the recent rise in freelance workers, many small businesses now work with freelancers to help supplement their business needs.
+Many small businesses work with freelancers to help supplement their business needs.
 But the Internal Revenue Service (IRS) has made clear distinctions between employees and contractors.

-Many companies, however, misclassify employees as contractors.
+Many companies misclassify employees as contractors.
 If your small business uses contractors and any of the following is true, your contractors may actually be employees and your company could be subject to massive fines and penalties:

 - A contractor has a supervisor at your company.